songyanghan/RMA3C/README.md

 # RMA3C
 This is the code for our paper "What is the Solution for State-Adversarial Multi-Agent Reinforcement Learning?".
-We implement the Robust Multi-Agent Adversarial Actor-Critic (RMA3C) algorithm in file "rmarl".
+We implement the Robust Multi-Agent Adversarial Actor-Critic (RMA3C) algorithm in folder "rma3c".
 The code is modified from https://github.com/openai/maddpg.
 Here we also include the source code of MADDPG from https://github.com/openai/maddpg and M3DDPG from https://github.com/dadadidodi/m3ddpg.

 For Multi-Agent Particle Environments (MPE) installation, we add some new scenarios to the MPE and include them here.
 The origin MPE code is from https://github.com/openai/multiagent-particle-envs.